Projects

 Experiment codes within a project

-When you create an experiment inside a project, MINT auto-assigns a unique experiment_code like EXP-001.
+When you create an experiment inside a project, MINT auto-assigns a unique experiment_code in TYPE-EXP-SEQ format, such as LCM-EXP-001 or DR-EXP-001.
 Codes are globally unique — they don't restart per project — so they're safe to copy across docs and grant reports.

-The auto-naming pattern is configurable per platform via naming_service; consult your admin if your lab uses a custom convention.
+The type prefix comes from the experiment type slug via naming_service; consult your admin if your lab uses a custom convention.

 Project archival